-The Abstract submission should be a short paragraph describing the topics to be covered in the full submission (to be submitted one week later).
-The Abstracts will NOT be reviewed and are simply to help the Committee to begin to recruit the number of reviewers needed in the appropriate sub-disciplines.
+The Abstract submission should be a short paragraph describing the topics to be covered in the full submission.
+Abstracts are optional.
+They will NOT be reviewed and are simply to help the Committee recruit the number of reviewers needed in the appropriate sub-disciplines.

-This is the date when papers (archival format, 8 pages maximum for full papers, 4 pages maximum for short papers), data sets, and videos must be submitted.
-At least 3 reviewers will be assigned to each submission.
+This is the date when papers (archival format, 8 pages maximum for full papers, 4 pages maximum for short papers), posters, and accompanying videos and data sets must be submitted.
 The review process will be double-blind.

 Authors will receive their peer-review feedback and acceptance decision by this date.
 Accepted and conditionally accepted works will then have a short period of time to integrate reviewer feedback before submitting the final Camera-ready deadline.